heroku/mcp-remote-auth-proxy/README.md

 ## Configuration

-Configure a new Heroku app you've created in a [Private Space](https://devcenter.heroku.com/articles/private-spaces) for an [MCP Server repo](https://github.com/heroku/mcp-heroku-com) with the following steps.
+Configure a new Heroku app you've created in a [Private Space](https://devcenter.heroku.com/articles/private-spaces) for an MCP Server that requires authorization for MCP clients.

 ### Key-Value Store